ansys/pyaedt/doc/source/API/index.rst

 electro-magnetics simulation solutions such as Ansys HFSS, Ansys Maxwell, Ansys Q3D Extractor, Ansys Siwave, and Ansys Icepak using electrical CAD (ECAD) and Mechanical CAD (MCAD) workflows.
-In addition, it also includes direct links to the complete Ansys portfolio of thermal, fluid, and Mechanical solvers for comprehensive multiphysics analysis.
+In addition, it includes direct links to the complete Ansys portfolio of thermal, fluid, and mechanical solvers for comprehensive multiphysics analysis.
-Tight integration among these solutions provides the user with unprecedented ease of use for setup and faster resolution of complex simulations for design and optimization.
+Tight integration among these solutions provides unprecedented ease of use for setup and faster resolution of complex simulations for design and optimization.

 .. image:: ../Resources/aedt.png